 - Use an ice roller nightly on the area to decrease inflammation.
 Or, wrap an ice cube in a clean cloth and apply light pressure 1-minute-on, 1-minute-off.

-- Apply a pimple patch with micropoints that will encourage the pimple to come to head.
+- Apply a pimple patch with micropoints that will encourage the blind pimple to come to a head.

 How can I fade my Post-Inflammatory Hyperpigmentation – aka the scarring left from breakouts?

 - Incorporate a brightening ingredient into your routine, like vitamin C, azelaic acid, or niacinamide.

 - Try LED light therapy at your next facial to soothe inflammation

 - Wear sunscreen every single day so that the actives in your brightening products can actually get their job done without being inhibited by further damage.

 Is there a way to heal and prevent the painful hormonal/cystic acne around my mouth/jawline?

 - There are many potential triggers to this type of recurring, patterned breakout cycle, such as diet, stress levels, hormonal/gut imbalances, conditions like PCOS, and certain lifestyle habits.

 - Get in a habit of drinking spearmint tea.
 Studies indicate spearmint to have an anti-androgenic effect, which reduces hormonal acne-causing sebum production.

 - Incorporate a retinol into your routine to both prevent and treat regular breakouts